Enable BCC email

 CAUTION

 Your BCC feature usage is counted against the number of messages you are licensed for.
-Hence, only enable it in the surfaces used for critical communications that you wish to archive.
+Hence, only enable it in the configurations used for critical communications that you wish to archive.
 Check your contract for licensed volumes.

 However, the BCC address gets picked up for sending communications following the logic described here.

-Recommendations and limitations bcc-recommendations-limitations
+Recommendations and limitations

 • To ensure your privacy compliance, BCC emails must be processed by an archiving system capable of storing securely personally identifiable information (PII).